Islah (album): Commercial performance

 Islah debuted at number two on the US Billboard 200, earning 112,000 album equivalent units, (including pure album sales of 93,000 copies) in its first week.
 In its second week, the album fell to number ten on the chart, earning an additional 40,000 units, (including pure album sales of 24,000 copies).
 In its third week, the album dropped to number eleven, earning 36,000 more units.
 As of July 2016, the album had sold 305,000 copies in pure album sales.
-On January 30, 2019, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.
-Billboard listed Islah at number 171 in a list of the decade's best 200 albums.
+On October 7, 2022, the album was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over three million units in the United States.
+Billboard listed Islah at number 171 in a list of the decade's top selling 200 albums.